gausby/processes_presentation/README.md

 :ok
 ```

-Notice; we answer the sender by sending the message back using the same method that we used to send the message, and the message ended up in the message box of our iex-process.
+Notice; we answer the sender by sending the message back using the same method that we used to send the message, and the message ended up in the mailbox of our iex-process.

 Unknown message types